Nitrogen State Of Matter At Room Temperature

 • The average kinetic energy of the molecules is proportional to the absolute temperature.

 For nitrogen gas at room temperature, the kinetic molecular theory explains why it behaves as a gas.
-The weak intermolecular forces and the relatively high thermal energy ensure that the molecules move freely and independently, occupying the entire volume available to them.
+The weak intermolecular forces and the relatively high thermal energy confirm that the molecules move freely and independently, occupying the entire volume available to them.

 Trends and Latest Developments